 If you depend on a caregiver, never leave valuables lying around.
 Do not leave your purse, wallet, checks, credit/debit cards where they can be located.
 Never give your PIN number to someone as the bank may not reimburse for fraud.
 Do not sign blank checks.
 Always get receipts for purchases made by caregivers.
 Often reconcile and check all of your accounts credit reports.
 Keep family members involved.

-IF YOU SUSPECT THEFT FROM A CAREGIVER, CALL APS AND LOCAL LAW ENFORCEMENT IMMEDIATELY.
+IF YOU SUSPECT THEFT BY A CAREGIVER, CALL APS AND LOCAL LAW ENFORCEMENT IMMEDIATELY.

 Request for Advanced Fees, Wiring Money and Lottery Scams: